 Saskatoon SK Canada S7N 5A5

-Exemplifying our success in intensifying engagement, the SSRL continued to grow the number of research studies supported by our unit, increasing from 208 research studies in 2015-2016 to 299 research studies in 2016-2017 - an increase of 44%!
-The 299 research studies in 2016-2017 involved 486 researchers from the University of Saskatchewan and beyond (up 35% from 361 researchers in 2015-2016), and engaged 753 undergraduate and graduate students as student employees or student research assistants (up 18% from 638 students in 2015-2016).
-SSRL-supported research studies also yielded 181 research outputs in 2016-2017 – an increase from the 153 research outputs produced by our researchers in 2015-2016.
-These research outputs were highlighted by 32 peer-reviewed journal articles, eight books, three book chapters, and 99 conference papers/abstracts/presentations (invited and uninvited).
-SSRL-supported research also resulted in 12 graduate theses, nine technical reports, nine media articles, seven websites, one non-refereed journal article, and one review article.
+Demonstrating our success in strengthening support to our research community, the SSRL continued to grow the number of research studies supported by our unit in 2017-2018.
+The total number of unique research studies supported by the SSRL increased from 299 research studies in 2016-2017 to 339 research studies in 2017-2018 - an increase of roughly 13%.
+Not only did we observe an increase in the total number of studies supported by the SSRL in 2017-2018, but equally significant, the scope and scale of those research studies became increasingly larger and more complex in nature.
+The 339 research studies in 2017-2018 involved 521 researchers from the University of Saskatchewan and beyond (up about 7% from 486 researchers in 2016-2017), and engaged 706 undergraduate and graduate students as student employees or student research assistants (compared to 753 students in 2016-2017).
+SSRL-supported research studies also yielded 262 research outputs in 2017-2018 – an increase of 45% from the 181 research outputs produced by our researchers in 2016-2017.
+These research outputs were highlighted by 57 peer-reviewed journal articles, seven book chapters, five books, and 144 conference papers/abstracts/presentations (invited and uninvited).
+SSRL-supported research also resulted in 18 media articles, 12 graduate theses, seven technical reports, six websites, three non-refereed journal articles, and three review articles.

 Activities, Outcomes and Impacts

-- Numbers of research studies (both active and completed) supported by the SSRL in each year.
+- Numbers of research studies (active and completed) supported by the SSRL in each year.

 - Numbers of researchers supported by the SSRL by college/school or institution of origin in each year.